 Through aggressive goal setting; participation in the ENERGY STAR Battle of the Buildings and other initiatives, Staples is leading the charge for more sustainable and energy-efficient buildings.

 By the end of 2014, we had 645 ENERGY STAR verified buildings, or more than 40% of our buildings.

 Staples has received the honor of ENERGY STAR Partner of the Year for five consecutive years, and for the third year received the prestigious award of Sustained Excellence by the EPA, honoring our commitment to energy reduction for a better planet.

 Our energy reduction program continues to save energy at all Staples distribution centers in North America, resulting in a 3% reduction in energy use and $1.5 million operating expense savings, annually.

 As demonstrated by our increasing number of ENERGY STAR qualified buildings, Staples is committed to reducing energy consumption through our entire organization.
 Here are some of the measures we’ve taken:

 We also run our energy audit program to identify energy reduction opportunities in our stores and distribution centers, focusing on lighting, battery chargers, conveyors, HVAC and our energy management system.
-This program actively engages associates with an energy savings ideas contest, posters and rallies with energy team members.
-In 2013, we performed 18 energy audits in our North American stores and distribution facilities.

 While Staples’ energy reduction efforts are contributing substantially to reducing the company’s carbon footprint, we’re shrinking that footprint even further by producing our own solar power, using fuel cell technology and participating in the EPA’s Green Power Partnership.